dimgerogiannis/Arc2Avatar/README.md

 ## ✨ Introduction

-**Arc2Avatar is an SDS-based method that generates a complete 3D head from a single image, delivering:**
+**Arc2Avatar is an SDS-based method that generates a complete 3D head from a single image**, delivering:

 - 🔥 **avatars of unprecedented realism, detail, and natural color fidelity**, while avoiding the common color issues of SDS.
 - 🔥 **first approach to leverage a human face foundation model** as guidance.